 - Attach the opposite end of the gas line to the "gas in" port on your coupler.
 Which is on the front of the keg coupler.

 - Attach your beer line to the "liquid out" port on your coupler.
 This is located on top of the coupler.
 Pull your keg coupler to its "up" position

 - Turn coupler slightly clockwise until it stops.

 - Pull out your handle, pushing down to tap the keg.
 Once you've done this, your keg coupler is secured and ready to go.
 Just (slowly!) turn on your CO2.
 Then, adjust your serving pressure accordingly.

 Shopping for a Keg Coupler

 There are a lot of keg couplers to choose from, but choosing the one you need is pretty simple.
-Now that you know more about systems and the D-system coupler, you can choose what you need for your business.
+Now that you know more about systems and the D-system coupler.
+Click here for best D-couplers.

 Remember stainless steel couplers are the way to go simply due to the fact that they last longer, sanitary reasons, and the quality overall is better.If you want some more in-depth information on how to use a keg coupler check this out.